kuzzleio/kuzzle/doc/2/guides/introduction/1-what-is-kuzzle/index.md

  - user authentication
  - access to data and functionalities through an API

-Each of these features will take time.
+Each of **these features will take time**.
 Time to develop but also time to:
  - debug
  - test
  - maintain
  - secure

-In short, you were going to spend a lot of time on code that doesn't bring any value to your users but is nevertheless essential.
+In short, you were going to spend a lot of time on **code that doesn't bring any value to your users** but is nevertheless essential.

 This time could have been used for many other things:
  - development of business functionalities